 This leaves us all wondering if this will be the end of the line for the world’s largest industry trade show, and if it will be replaced by a new watch show in the future.

 Stay tuned — things are about to get interesting.

 Even as things tentatively start opening back up, we’re seeing significant shifts in media consumption toward an online- and TV-dominated reality, especially for connectivity, shopping, and entertainment purposes.
 In fact, Nielsen predicts that video content viewing has jumped 60% in US homes in the past month.

 Sources: Comscore April 2020 and Google Trends (past 30 days as of 4/16)

 All of these concerns and changes are collectively driving a new norm when it comes to consumer expectations.

-As we gain an understanding of how consumers are feeling and changing, watch brands ought to be asking themselves: How can I rethink my strategy based on what I’ve learned?
+As we gain an understanding of how consumers have been feeling and changing, watch brands ought to be asking themselves: How can I rethink my strategy based on what I’ve learned?